Posts from the ‘Southern Film Series’ Category

 Our friends at the UNC Writing Center are preparing to host another season of their popular Southern Culture Movie Series.
 This summer, the series will focus on documentary films created in and about North Carolina.
 The series begins with A Will for the Woods, a 2014 film about a man’s dying wish for a “green burial.”

-This screening will be held in 116 Murphey Hall at 6:30 pm.
+This screening, which is free and open to the public, will be held in 116 Murphey Hall at 6:30 pm.

 History’s Shadow: Slavery and Status